codeceptjs/CodeceptJS/docs/mobile.md

 [Appium] No plugins have been installed.
 Use the "appium plugin" command to install the one(s) you want to use.
 ```

+** Note: ** Appium v2 doesn't use the same base path as Appium v1, hence if you want to use the same base path you should pass `--base-path=/wd/hub` when launching the Appium server.

-To run mobile test you need either an device emulator (available with Android SDK or iOS), real device connected for mobile testing.
+To run mobile test you need either a device emulator (available with Android SDK or iOS) or real device connected for mobile testing.
 Alternatively, you may execute Appium with device emulator inside Docker container.

 CodeceptJS should be installed with webdriverio support: